 In September, the Diocese will host its first College for Congregational Development (CCD), a program for clergy and lay leaders seeking to improve leadership skills and learn ways to increase congregational vitality and effectiveness in spreading the Gospel.
 During Council, experience a crash-course introduction to this rich curriculum for strengthening your church and learn about the College.
 The Rev. Canon Alissa Newton, Canon for Congregational Development for the Diocese of Olympia, will present principles for facilitating effective meetings that your church members and staff will enjoy and benefit from, as well as other leadership skills.
 Allie Melancon, West Texas staff, will also share the diocesan resource portal, Basecamp, which can connect your congregation to other churches in the diocese for shared resources and digital fellowship.

 Led by the Rev. Canon Alissa Newton, Canon for Congregational Development for the Diocese of Olympia, and Allie Melancon, Diocesan Interim Director of College Missions.
-Hosted by the Diocesan Congregational Development Department.
+Hosted by the Diocesan Congregational Development Department, in C105.

 Listening as Military Ministry: How Hearing Can Help the Church Heal the Wounds of Veterans